bcook254/ansible-role-postgresql/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    postgresql_enablerepo: ""

-(RHEL/CentOS only) You can set a repo to use for the PostgreSQL installation by passing it in here.

-    postgresql_enable_debian_repo: false

-(Debian/Ubuntu only) You can enable the PostgreSQL Debian repository here.

     postgresql_restarted_state: "restarted"

 Set the state of the service when configuration changes are made.
 Recommended values are `restarted` or `reloaded`.